Jewish Warsaw Tour

 - Nożyk Synagogue – 20 PLN per person

-YOU MAY COMBINE THIS TOUR WITH MY FOLLOWING TOURS :
+YOU MAY COMBINE THIS TOUR WITH THE FOLLOWING OF MY TOURS:

 Duration 5 hours